Treasurys Rally Following Soft Inflation Data

 Continue Reading Below

-Excluding the often-volatile categories of food and energy, the consumer-price index rose just 0.1% in April from the previous month, below the 0.2% gain anticipated by economists surveyed by The Wall Street Journal.
+Excluding the often-volatile categories of food and energy, the consumer-price index rose just 0.1% in April from the previous month, the Labor Department said.
+That was below the 0.2% gain anticipated by economists surveyed by The Wall Street Journal.

-While overall consumer costs rose 2.2% from a year earlier, the gain was 1.9% excluding food and energy, marking the first time the annual increase in core prices was below 2% since October 2015.
+While overall consumer prices rose 2.2% from a year earlier, the increase was 1.9% excluding food and energy, marking the first time the annual gain in core prices had been below 2% since October 2015.

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.356%, according to Tradeweb, compared with 2.400% Thursday and 2.352% one week ago.
-Yields fall when bond price rise.
+In recent trading, the yield on the benchmark 10-year Treasury note was 2.329%, according to Tradeweb, compared with 2.400% Thursday and 2.352% a week ago.
+Yields fall when bond prices rise.

-Inflation is a main threat to bonds, eroding their fixed returns over time.
+Debt investors keep a close eye on inflation because it is a main threat to bonds, eroding their fixed returns over time.
+Higher inflation also makes it easier for the Federal Reserve to raise interest rates, which diminishes the value of bonds by reducing money supply in the economy.

-Also released Friday was data on retail sales, which increased a seasonally adjusted 0.4% in April from the prior month.
-That was below the 0.5% gain economists had expected.
-But it still was the largest increase in three months and came with positive revisions to earlier data.
+The modest rise in consumer prices last month followed an unexpected decline in March, which many investors had viewed as a one-off event.

 Continue Reading Below